 Fight Data Leakage for Reliable Models

 Data leakage can undermine the success of your machine learning projects by skewing model performance and leading to unreliable predictions.
-By understanding how data leakage happens, recognizing its impacts, and implementing detection and prevention strategies, you can safeguard the integrity of your models.
+By understanding how it happens, recognizing its impacts, and implementing detection and prevention strategies, you can safeguard the integrity of your models.